Explicit integral Galois module structure of weakly ramified extensions of local fields: A splitting lemma for local fields

 \end{enumerate} \end{definition}

+\begin{remark} If $L/K$ is totally ramified then the Schur-Zassenhaus Theorem \cite[6.2.1]{MR2014408} shows that $L/K$ is split with respect to wild inertia and thus trivially is also doubly split. \end{remark}

 \begin{lemma} Let $L/K$ be a finite Galois extension of complete local fields with finite residue fields.
-Let $d$ be any positive integer divisible by $[L:K]$.
+Let $d$ be any positive integer divisible by the exponent of $\Gal(L/K)$ (e.g.\ take $d=[L:K]$).
 Let $K'/K$ be the unique unramified extension of degree $d$ and let $L' = LK'$.
 Then $L'/K$ is Galois, $\Gal(L'/K')$ is the inertia subgroup of $\Gal(L'/K)$, and $L'/K$ is doubly split. \end{lemma}

 \begin{proof} Since $L/K$ and $K'/K$ are both Galois, so is $L'/K$.
 By considering ramification degrees, it is straightforward to check that $I:=\Gal(L'/K')$ is the inertia subgroup of $G:=\Gal(L'/K)$.